jobmthomas/Docker-Bigdata/README.md

 ### Installing Java
 **Line 3-9**: Installs java using apt-get installer that comes along with Ubuntu.
 Line 6 and 7 sets JAVA_HOME and PATH. since we used ENV command of docker, this variable sets only when we get into the docker container via "docker exec -it" command.
 So in order to get these environment variables available to ssh logins sessions (this is what Hadoop daemons uses internally to communicate), it is required to keep it in bash_profile.
-Line 8 and 9 does the same.
+Line 8 and 9 do the same.
 The same approach is taken in many places in this docker file.

 ### Installing rsync,vim,sudo,OpenSSH-server,ssh
 **Line 12**: Installs rsync.
 I am not sure whether this is a must for Hadoop installation. ( I will check and update )